The Role of Warrior Rituals in Society

 Weapons Consecration

 Before a campaign, weapons were purified and blessed in temple ceremonies.
-Swords, spears, and bows were anointed with oil and presented before statues of gods.
+Swords, spears, and bows were anointed with oil, presented before statues of gods, and sometimes inscribed with prayers or dedications.
+At the temple of Ningirsu in Lagash, priests would place the king’s battle‑axe on the altar and recite incantations from the Exaltation of the Warrior’s Arm.
 This act not only invoked divine power but also transformed ordinary objects into sacred instruments.
 Warriors were taught that their weapons were extensions of the gods’ will, and mistreating them—such as using them in theft or personal quarrels—was a sacrilege that could bring misfortune upon the entire army.
+In Assyrian times, the kakku (the royal weapon) was kept in a temple and only brought out during campaigns, further emphasizing its sacred nature.

 Pre‑Battle Divination and Oaths

-As noted, divination was essential.
-The king or a high priest would perform a ritual called extispicy (examining animal entrails) to gauge the gods’ stance.
+Divination was essential before any major engagement.
+The king or a high priest would perform extispicy—examining animal entrails, especially the liver—to gauge the gods’ stance.
+Thousands of clay liver models survive, inscribed with explanations of various omens.
 Favorable readings allowed the campaign to proceed; unfavorable ones required additional sacrifices or postponement.
 Soldiers also recited collective oaths, often while holding a sacred standard or symbol of the city god.
-Breaking such an oath was considered a betrayal not only of the king but of the divine covenant.
+The Assyrian army had a dedicated turtanu (commander) who administered these oaths in the presence of the god Ashur’s emblem.
+Breaking such an oath was considered a betrayal not only of the king but of the divine covenant, punishable by death or exile.

 Victory and Purification Rites

 After a battle, victorious armies did not simply return home.
 They underwent purification rituals to remove the stain of killing.
-Soldiers washed their hands and weapons in running water, often followed by a temple ceremony where priests recited incantations of cleansing.
+Soldiers washed their hands and weapons in running water, often followed by a temple ceremony where priests recited incantations of cleansing from the Šurpu and Maqlû series.
 These rites reinforced the ethical idea that shedding blood, even in a just war, required spiritual atonement.
 The enemy dead were sometimes given symbolic burial or their bodies were treated with ritual respect to avoid divine wrath.
+In Assyrian reliefs, captured enemy leaders are shown being presented before the god Ashur, and their bodies are depicted with care—a visual reminder that even enemies deserved minimal ritual dignity.

 Funerary Rituals for Fallen Warriors